COCO Integration#

 Note

 Did you know?
-Confusion matrices can be
+Confusion matrices can be attached to your Session object and dynamically explored using FiftyOne’s interactive plotting features!

-mAP protocol¶
+mAP protocol#

 The COCO evaluation protocol is a popular evaluation protocol used by many works in the computer vision community.